hydro-dev/HydroJudge/README.md

 Prerequisites:

-- Linux 4.4+
+- Linux
-- NodeJS (Tested on node v10.16.2, not sure about other versions)
+- NodeJS Version 10+

 Use the following command to install nodejs requirements: